Oorala Youth Program

 Supporting our young people to reach their full potential

-To achieve this, here at Oorala we have created Youth Leadership Camps, three day live in experience and UNE Experience Days single day experiences focused on specific academic areas for students to develop their skills and experience through direct participation in Leadership, Culture, Career and Experience programs.
-These programs are organised by the Oorala Aboriginal Centre, located at The University of New England in Armidale, NSW.
+To achieve this we have created Youth Leadership Camps, three day live in experiences and UNE Experience Days, single day events where the focus is on specific academic areas.
+Students can develop their skills and experience direct participation in these programs organised by the Oorala Aboriginal Centre and located at the University of New England in Armidale, NSW.

 There's no cost to attend, this project is covered by 2020 UNE HEPPP funding.